 How sunrise at the summer solstice at Stonehenge would have looked after the monument’s construction.

 It is amazing that prehistoric man built such a large monument to line up with the June solstice.
-It clearly must have been a major event for a people living outdoors with only natural daylight.
-Undoubtedly early man way far more in tune with the natural environment than we are today.
+But early man, without artificial light and central heating, was far more in tune with the natural environment than we are today.
+The solstice would have been an important event for a people living with only natural daylight.

 The Solstice today

 The solstice is still celebrated at Stonehenge today.
-Modern groups with ancient origins, such as Druids and Pagans, who revere the natural world more than many modern humans, join approximately 30,000 people who flock to Stonehenge to watch the Sun rise at the solstice each year.
+Modern groups with ancient origins, such as Druids and Pagans, who revere the natural world more than many modern humans, travel to Stonehenge to watch the Sun rise at the solstice each year.

 Image credit English Heritage